Akwasi Afrifa

-Lieutenant General Akwasi Amankwaa Afrifa Born (24 April 1936 – 26 June 1979) was a Ghanaian soldier, farmer, traditional ruler and politician.
+Lieutenant General Akwasi Amankwaa Afrifa (24 April 1936 – 26 June 1979) was a Ghanaian soldier, farmer, traditional ruler and politician.
 He was the head of state of Ghana and leader of the military government in 1969 and then chairman of the Presidential Commission between 1969 and 1970.
 He continued as a farmer and political activist.
 He was elected a member of Parliament in 1979, but he was executed before he could take his seat.
 He was executed together with two other former heads of state, General Kutu Acheampong and General Fred Akuffo, and five other generals (Utuka, Felli, Boakye, Robert Kotei and Amedume), in June 1979.
 He was also popularly referred to by his title Okatakyie /ˈoʊkætætʃiː/ Akwasi Amankwaa Afrifa and was in addition the abakomahene of Krobo in the Asante-Mampong Traditional Area of the Ashanti Region of Ghana.

 Education and training

 After his secondary education at Adisadel College, he joined the Ghana Army in 1957 and was sent to the Regular Officer's Special Training School.
 From there, he attended the Mons Officer Cadet School, Aldershot, England in 1958.
 He then completed officer training at the Royal Military Academy, Sandhurst, England.
 In 1961, he was at the School of Infantry, Hythe, United Kingdom.

 Afrifa also attended the Defence College, at Teshie in Accra.